Mai Tai

 Most modern Mai Tai recipes are based on Trader Vic’s recipe, and that’s the one we’ll focus on here.
 It’s also Rico’s personal favorite of the two.
 Make no mistake though, “Both are sublime, and both are the epitome of Tiki,” adds Rico.

-Grab your Boston Shaker and let’s get mixing Trader Vic’s Mai Tai.
+Grab your shaker and let’s get mixing Trader Vic’s Mai Tai.

 How to Mix

-- Measure and pour Lime Juice into a Boston Shaker.
-Then, measure and pour in Simple Syrup.
+Measure and pour the Lime Juice into a Boston Shaker, followed by Simple Syrup.

-- Measure and pour in Orgeat Almond Syrup.
+Measure and pour Orgeat Almond Syrup into the Shaker.

-- Garnish by placing one Mint Sprig into the Glass, along with a Fresh Cherry and a Dehydrated Lime Wheel.
+Garnish by placing one Mint Sprig on top of the Glass, along with a Fresh Cherry and a Dehydrated Lime Wheel.

-The Mai Tai is said to have been invented in 1944 by Trader Vic in Oakland, California.
-Trader Vic, together with Donn Beach, is one of the founding fathers of what we consider Tiki culture today.
+The Mai Tai is said to have been invented in 1944 by Trader Vic.
+Trader Vic, together with Donn Beach, from Donn the Beachcomber, are the founding fathers of the tiki culture we know today.

-The Mai Tai cocktail was introduced to the Hawaiian Islands in the 1950s and quickly gained popularity throughout mainland USA during the Tiki bar boom in the 1950s and 1960s.
+The Mai Tai was introduced to the Hawaiian Islands in the 1950s and quickly gained popularity throughout the mainland during the tiki bar boom in the 1950s and 1960s.

 According to legend, the drink’s name originates from the Tahitian word for “goodness” or “excellence” and is usually spelled in two words – Mai Tai.